EnactusSheffieldCodeCreators/Week-1-Exercise/README.md

 # Final Note

 Don't worry if all the changes here didn't make sense we will be covering all this material in the following weeks in far greater detail.

+If you find yourself wanting something else to do then solve the following problem:

+A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.

+Find the largest palindrome made from the product of two 3-digit numbers.